z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Semantics/Core/Sense-and-Reference.md

 # Sense and Reference

-Sense and reference are key concepts in semantics that differentiate between the meaning of a linguistic expression and the actual entity it refers to in the world.
+Sense and reference are Essentials in semantics that differentiate between the meaning of a linguistic expression and the actual entity it refers to in the world.

 ## Sense